Evocelot/tickr/README.md

-# springboot - microbase
+# tickr

+The `tickr` is a robust and scalable solution built using Spring Boot, designed to handle scheduled tasks efficiently.
+Initially focused on sending HTTP requests, the platform is engineered to support additional use cases in the future.
+By leveraging `Quartz` for task scheduling, tickr ensures precise and reliable execution of tasks, including retries for failed operations.
+Designed as a standalone microservice, it can be seamlessly integrated into larger systems, offering flexibility and ease of use for managing scheduled operations.

-springboot - microbase is an open-source starter project for quickly building `scalable` and `maintainable` Spring Boot-based microservices.
+The starter project: `springboot - microbase` is an open-source starter project for quickly building `scalable` and `maintainable` Spring Boot-based microservices.
+For more details: [Evocelot/springboot-microbase](https://github.com/Evocelot/springboot-microbase).

-The project provides a solution for `centralized log collection` using Logstash, Elasticsearch, and Kibana, alongside `monitoring capabilities` with Prometheus, Jaeger, and Grafana.
-It also includes basic JPA functionality to facilitate database interactions.

-For designing the `database schema`, we recommend using the following project: [Evocelot/liquibase-base ](https://github.com/Evocelot/liquibase-base).

 ## Technologies used